 The next ten verses of the Gita are mixed in character.
 They tell us about both the foolish and the wise.
-So I have separated them into an essay all their own.

 Everything about the Gita astonished and delighted me, but one moment stands out vividly.
 I read the verses quoted in the next section, and paused in genuine awe.
 This book told me the exact stages of the mind as it becomes enmeshed in delusion and as it frees itself from delusion.
 What a find!
 What a contrast to the puerile religion I had heretofore struggled and agonized to make sense of–because it had no sense.
 Such simple and yet profound wisdom to be found in the Gita was surely the path to freedom.
 I have never changed my mind.

 Human beings are rational creatures, at least potentially.
 It is our mind, our intellect, that is our distinctive mark.
 Animals certainly show both intelligence and even intuition, but the gap between them and us is virtually infinite.
 How terrible, then, to be trapped in behaviorist, dogmatic religions that have no psychology whatsoever, that comprehend nothing of the human status and composition, yet fume at us that we are sinners and worthy of divine punishment.
 Such religions are nothing more than versions of Animal Trainer (God) and Animals (us).
 The Trainer is motivated by an irrational and insane drive to be adored and obeyed while employing means that can only make him hated and feared.
 The animals are living on instinct alone (called “faith”), dominated by fear and greed.
 When the animals do their tricks right they get rewarded; when they do not, they get the whip.
 And when they get “retired” from earthly life, if they have performed well they will get yummies forever, and if they have not performed well they will be shunted into a dungeon and live in torture and misery forever.
-The more personal of these religions which endeavor to bring in emotion in the guise of love and devotion are equally ugly and irrational.
+The more personal religions which endeavor to bring in emotion in the guise of love and devotion are equally ugly and irrational.
 With them it is all a matter of Abusive Parent and Abused Children.

 How not to do it

-“For a man dwelling on the objects of the sense, an attachment to them is born; from attachment, desire is born; from [frustrated or disappointed] desire, anger is born.
-From anger arises delusion; from delusion, loss of the memory; from loss of the memory, destruction of intelligence [buddhi]; from destruction of intelligence one is lost [destroyed]” (2:62, 63).
+For a man dwelling on the objects of the senses, attachment to them is born.
+From attachment desire is born.
+And from [thwarted] desire anger is born.
+From anger arises delusion; from delusion, loss of memory; from loss of memory, destruction of intelligence.
+From destruction of intelligence one is lost (2:62-63).

 It is true that the journey of a thousand miles begins with the first step.
 In these two verses Krishna has described the entire journey, beginning with thinking of sensory objects and experience and ending in total loss, in destruction.
 Each step should be considered well.